rsepassi/zigcoro/README.md

 fn simple_coro(x: *i32) void {
     x.* += 1;

-    // Use yield to switch back to the calling coroutine (which may be the main
+    // Use xsuspend to switch back to the calling coroutine (which may be the main
     // thread)
     libcoro.xsuspend();